dashkite/katana/README.md

 ### Context

+The _context_ of the stack is, by convention, the bottom of the stack.
+The `read` and `write` functions operate on this element.
+This allows you to write stack functions that are independent of the state of the stack.

 #### read name

-Reads a property from the context (an object at the bottom of the stack) and pushes it.
+Reads a property from the context and pushes it.

-#### write name, fn | swrite name, fn
+#### write name

-Writes a property to the context (an object at the bottom of the stack) by applying a given function.
+Writes the element at the top of the stack to the context.

 ### Predicates